 Saddle Hunting COMFORT must be considered in conjunction with the need for effective SHOOTING POSITIONS.
 After all, we can’t afford comfort to come at the cost of inability to quickly and quietly get our body and bow (or other weapon) in position for a stable shot in any direction.
 JRB prefers a platform, a high tie in point, and a LONG and adjustable bridge.
 See:

-JRB’s Tips for Comfort:
+JRB’s Tips for Comfort

 - The saddle.
 There are many saddle designs, single panel, double panel, expandable panels, etc. The bottom line is that some saddles are more comfortable than others.
 Any saddle is comfortable in a lean, but we also need to be able to sit.
 Things to look for: 1) The more of our butt that we can get covered, the more comfortable we will be.
 2) Side coverage: make sure the saddle wraps around your hips without any seams or gaps.
 3) A rigid panel, not stretchy.